arcus/education_modules/git_history_of_project/git_history_of_project.md

 $ git checkout fe532b mars.txt
 ```

 Now use `cat` to examine the contents of `mars.txt`.
 It only contains the first two lines.
 You are now working with this version of `mars.txt`.
 What do you think will happen if you enter `git diff HEAD mars.txt`?
+When you think you know, enter that into your command line and see if you were right!

+Don't forget to `add` and `commit` the "new" version of your file `mars.txt` just like you would do with any changes you made.

+### Detached `HEAD`

 <div class = "warning">
 If you forget to specify which file you want to check out and instead enter `git checkout fe532b` you will get the following message: